-Composer Alfred Schnittke basically has the greatest gravestone ever
+Composer Alfred Schnittke has what could be the most provocative gravestone ever

 A great composer of the 20th century left us with one final artistic testament: Rest in Fortississimo...